ckeditor/ckeditor5/docs/features/image-upload.md

 ### Base64

-The {@link features/base64-upload-adapter Base64 Upload Adapter} allows inlining images into the editor as a string.
-If you cannot upload an image to a server, you could use the {@link features/base64-upload-adapter Base64 Upload Adapter} in order to store images directly in the editor's content.
+The {@link features/base64-upload-adapter Base64 upload feature} converts images inserted into the editor into [Base64 strings](https://en.wikipedia.org/wiki/Base64) stored directly in the {@link builds/guides/integration/saving-data editor output}.

+{@link features/base64-upload-adapter **Learn how to use Base64–encoded images in CKEditor 5**}.

 ## Implementing your own upload adapter